Confounder-robust causal discovery and inference in Perturb-seq using proxy and instrumental variables: Identification of Causal Essential Gene Networks from K562 Cells with Perturb-seq Experiments

-Finally, we checked whether the gene pairs called from \methodname{} showed enriched ChIP-seq signal of binding of transcription factors relevant to K562 and one of the histone marks (H3K27ac) studied in \cite{gasperini2019genome,barry2024robust}.
-We specifically quantified the proportion of edges involving enriched ChIP-seq signal in both of the gene promoter regions, defined as 1Kb upstream region from the TSS, and compared the proportion against that of randomly selected gene pairs.
-We observed that six (yellow colored panels in \textbf{Fig.}~\ref{fig:k562_intra}d) out of eight ChIP-seq targets showed enrichment in the \methodname{} edges.
+Finally, we checked whether the gene pairs called from \methodname{} showed enriched ChIP-seq signal of binding of a histone mark (H3K27ac) and transcription factors relevant to K562 and studied in \cite{gasperini2019genome}.
+We quantified the proportion of edges involving enriched ChIP-seq signal in both of the gene promoter regions ($\pm$ 1Kb from TSS), and compared the proportion against that of random gene pairs.
+We observed that six (\textbf{Fig.}~\ref{fig:k562_intra}d) out of eight ChIP-seq targets showed enrichment in the \methodname{} edges.
 In comparison, half of the ChIP-seq targets showed lack of enrichment in the INSPRE edges.
+These results provide the characterization of the \methodname{} edges in terms of 3D genomics and epigenomics, answering the last key question in Section~\ref{sec:motivating_data}.